ManageEngine recognized in the 2023 Gartner® Magic Quadrant™ for Application Performance Monitoring and Observability. Read the report✕

 ManageEngine Applications Manager's infrastructure monitoring capabilities exceed most tools available in the market, as it supports over 150 technologies spanning servers, cloud, containers, websites, web servers, applications, databases, VMs, converged infrastructure, services, big data elements, middleware & messaging components and ERP applications.
 It also fulfills all the prerequisites mentioned above, making it the ideal monitoring solution for IT infrastructure.

 Another aspect of DevOps monitoring is application performance monitoring (APM).
-Application performance monitoring enables DevOps admins to track and monitor all facets of an application.
-Applications Manager offers deep APM capabilities that enable DevOps teams to monitor DevOps applications, analyze their performance, and identify imminent problems such as slow-running queries, saturated resources, and high latency.
+Application performance management enables DevOps admins to track and monitor all facets of an application.
+Applications Manager offers deep application management capabilities that enable DevOps teams to monitor DevOps applications, analyze their performance, and identify imminent problems such as slow-running queries, saturated resources, and high latency.